 Andrew H. Miller is Professor of English at Johns Hopkins University.
 He was long-time editor of the journal Victorian Studies and a founder of the North American Victorian Studies Association.

 Professor Miller specializes in nineteenth century British literature and, more generally, in the relation of literature to moral philosophy.
-His publications include The Burdens of Perfection: On Ethics and Reading in Nineteenth Century Literature (Cornell University Press, 2008) and Novels Behind Glass: Commodity Culture and Victorian Narrative (Cambridge University Press, 1995).
+His publications include On Not Being Someone Else: Stories of our Unled Lives (2020, Harvard University Press), The Burdens of Perfection: On Ethics and Reading in Nineteenth Century Literature (Cornell University Press, 2008) and Novels Behind Glass: Commodity Culture and Victorian Narrative (Cambridge University Press, 1995).
 He has been a Fellow at Oxford University (Pembroke College) and Birkbeck (University of London), and the recipient of fellowships from the National Humanities Center and the ACLS.
-His On Not Being Someone Else: Stories of our Unled Lives is forthcoming from Harvard University Press.

 Professor Miller’s recent publications include:

 “B-Sides: Joe Brainard’s I Remember.”
 Public Books (October 3, 2019). https://www.publicbooks.org/author/andrew-h-miller/

 “City Lights: Five scenes.”
 Raritan.
 35:1 (Summer 2015).
 34-44.